 Human Rights Committee

-The Development of a Team Approach
+Development of a Team Approach

 After the creation of the Behavior Support Plan, the Behavior Clinician continues to measure, adjust, and document work being done.
-This comes in the form of quarterly summaries that are shared with the inter-disciplinary team, as well as the consumer, family, and other stakeholders.
+This comes in the form of quarterly summaries that are shared with the inter-disciplinary team, as well as the individuals, family, and other stakeholders.

 Social Skills Groups

 Social Skills Groups are used to teach appropriate ways to interact with others.
 Social Skills groups typically involve small groups of 4-8 individuals with disabilities and are facilitated by a Master’s Level Behavior Clinician overseen by a Board Certified Behavior Analyst.
 Social Skills groups include general instruction, role-play, live practice, and feedback thought the use of games, activities, and discussions.

 We are currently hiring new behavior clinicians.
 If you have Medicaid Waiver experience, a Master’s Degree (or higher) in a Social Services field, and are interested in employment as a Behavior Clinician, fill out an application here.